nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ### Why Freqtrade?

-Paid alternatives are getting more and more exposure each day, but in the open-sorce space there are 3 mayor alternatives [Zenbot](https://github.com/DeviaVir/zenbot),[Freqtrade](https://github.com/freqtrade/freqtrade) and [Crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot)
+Paid alternatives are getting more and more exposure each day, but in the open-sorce space there are 3 mayor alternatives [Zenbot](https://github.com/DeviaVir/zenbot),[Freqtrade](https://github.com/freqtrade/freqtrade),[Crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot) and [jess-AI](https://jesse-ai.com/).
+The last twoo looked like newer options and not so stable yet, but resolve some of the other frameworks problems, will be checking their updates for future posts.

 I tried to use Zenbot, but Docker install under Windows was not possible at the moment, It's made in Node.js and looks like a nice program, but i just wanted to run test while i work on my Windows OS so i discarded this option.